collabscore/documents/devdoc/services.md

 # CollabScore services

 CollabScore proposes a RESTful interface to communicate with the digital library.
 All documents exchanged are JSON-encoded.
-All services are rooted at https://neuma.huma-num.fr/rest
+  - All services are rooted at https://neuma.huma-num.fr/rest
+  - A Swagger interface with all services is available at http://neuma.huma-num.fr/schema/swagger-ui/
+  - A Redoc interface with all services is available at http://neuma.huma-num.fr/schema/redoc/

 The main objects to interact with are